lolcommits/lolcommits-tranzlate/README.md

     $ gem install lolcommits-tranzlate

-Then enable the plugin with:
+Then enable it with:

     $ lolcommits --config -p tranzlate
-    # and set enabled to `false`
+    # and set enabled to `true`

+Thats it!

 ## Development